 Kava Kava and anxiety have been associated together because of the effects this herb has on the body -- most notably the acute state of relaxation it produces, as well as a comforting effect and an almost euphoric high.

-It has been clinically proven that Kava Kava reduces anxiety and that this herb could be as effective as certain antidepressants and anti-anxiety medications.
+It has been clinically proven that Kava Kava reduces anxiety and that this herb could be as effective as certain anti-depressants and anti-anxiety medications.
 Besides chewing the Kava Kava root, it is also available in liquid form, as tinctures or standardized extracts, and in capsule or tablet form.

 In 2004 a study found that kava may improve mood and cognitive performance.
 The University of Maryland Medical Center reported that a double-blind randomized placebo-controlled trial involving healthy individuals found that Kava Kava at a standardized dose of 300 mg seemed to improve tests related to cognitive performance and cheerfulness.
-Pharmaceutical anti-anxiety drugs, such as Valium (Diazepam) and Xanax (Alprazolam) tend to decrease cognitive function and impair the individual to a certain degree.
+Pharmaceutical anti anxiety drugs, such as Valium (Diazepam) and Xanax (alprazolam) tend to decrease cognitive function and impair the individual to a certain degree.

 It is recommended that Kava Kava be taken under the guidance of a qualified health care provider.
 Because Kava Kava has been linked to liver damage and failure, you should not take it if you have pre-existing liver problems such as cirrhosis or hepatitis.
 It is certainly not recommended for children even if they are suffering from general anxiety.